Do you know how to choose a graphic design agency to work with? It can be a tricky task.

 2. Find Some Examples of Work That Reflects Your Business

-That said, collating thoughts and ideas about the sort of styles you like and don’t can be a great catalyst that gets the creative juices flowing.
+That said, collating thoughts and ideas about the sort of styles you like and don’t like, can be a great catalyst that gets the creative juices flowing.
 There are a number of great resources around the internet that are goldmines for great design and ideas.
-Have a look at;

 - Dribbble – A great resource populated by designers, posting “shots” (tiny snippets of their work.)